joebegley15/srt_gen/README.md

 ---

-## Why This Script Exists

-Final Cut Pro is **extremely sensitive** to:

-* FPS rounding (23.976 vs 24)
-* Frame duration mismatches
-* Subtitle overlap from fractional drift

-This pipeline:

-* Detects real FPS
-* Preserves NTSC precision
-* Fixes `frameDuration` post‑generation
-* Keeps pasted subtitles frame‑accurate

-Result: **no overlap, no drift, no manual fixes**.

----

 ## Known Limitations and Author Notes

 * Whisper timing is segment‑based (not word‑level unless extended)
 * Captions export to FCPXL.
 Double click the file and it loads the captions as a seperate project in Final Cut.
 Copy paste these into your project.
 It is the closest I've been able to get to a one click solution
 * The captions will be slighty off or may overlap due to an issue with the framerate in the node package.
+Frame rates are fractions, and the node packages forces you to use an estimation which is a roudned number.
 * Assumes Final Cut Pro XML 1.10+ compatibility
 * Requires `srt2fcpxml-cli` (Node)